-3.4.1 The following section presents a description of the habitats represented within each SOV and Quadrat together with their associated Habitat Areas.
+The following section presents a description of the habitats represented within each SOV and Quadrat together with their associated Habitat Areas.

 - 3.4.2 Section SL1 is characterised by improved grassland fields with some less intensively managed semi-improved fields together with pockets of marshy grassland and scrub.
 An extensive contiguous area of conifer plantation woodland, comprising Duff's Hill and Blue Hill, is present at the eastern end of the section together with a small remnant area of wet modified bog just west of Quadrat SL-Bb02 and south of the Blue Hill.
-A number of discrete stands of mature Scots pine are additionally present throughout the section. - 3.4.3 Table 10 presents a detailed description of habitats present within each SOV and Quadrat.
+A number of discrete stands of mature Scots pine are additionally present throughout the section. - 3.4.3 Table 11 presents a detailed description of habitats present within each SOV and Quadrat.

 SOV / Quadrat Representative Habitat Areas Value Habitat Description Blue Hill S3 Medium A mosaic of habitats comprising coniferous plantation woodland, mature deciduous and mixed parkland / scattered trees, dense scrub, semi-improved neutral grassland and continuous bracken.
 Hare Moss S10 High A mosaic of woodland and remnant heathland/bog habitats, comprising wet modified bog and semi-natural broad-leaved woodland with areas of deciduous parkland/scattered trees and scattered and dense scrub.
 Two small areas of marsh/marshy grassland are located in the west of the SOV with an area of standing water (bog pool).
 SL-Bb01 S2 S5 Low Habitats within the Quadrat comprise large fields of improved, semi-improved (acid) grassland with areas of scattered scrub and marsh / marsh grassland around a pond at Gallowhill.
 An area of bare ground with a boundary of parkland / scattered trees is present in the north-west of the Quadrat.
 SL-Bb02 S2 Low Habitats within the Quadrat comprise fields of improved and poor semi-improved grassland boarded by stone walls with occasional patches of scattered scrub.
-Areas of semi- improved grassland with lines of parkland / scattered trees are present adjacent to the A90 and A956.
+Areas of semi-improved grassland with lines of parkland / scattered trees are present adjacent to the A90 and A956.
 Two small fields of marsh / marshy grassland and semi-improved acid grassland are located immediately south of the A956.
 Isolated stands of mixed plantation woodland are present in fragments of land at the A90/A956 junction.
-SL-Bb03 S6 S7 S9 Medium Habitats within the Quadrat comprise conifer plantation woodland with some neutral semi-improved grassland along rides and pockets of broad-leaved plantation woodland.
+SL-Bb03 \$6 \$7 \$9 Medium Habitats within the Quadrat comprise conifer plantation woodland with some neutral semi-improved grassland along rides and pockets of broad-leaved plantation woodland.
 Others habitats within the Quadrat comprise improved fields and small areas of marshy grassland.
-SL-Bb04 S10 S13 Low Habitats comprise arable and improved grassland fields with farm buildings.
-Other habitats within the Quadrat comprise areas of scrub and some mixed and coniferous plantation woodland and the Burn of Ardoe.
+SL-Bb04 S10 S13 High A mosaic of woodland and remnant heathland/bog habitats, comprising wet modified bog and semi-natural broad-leaved woodland with areas of and dense scrub, marshy grassland, an area of standing water (bog pool) and a series of improved and horse-grazed semi-improved fields to the south.